Authentic Lessons for 21st Century Learning

 15 Minute(s)

-Move to slide 21 and direct students to the second page of the Biochemical Cycles handout.
-Have students complete a Gallery Walk to view the other groups’ cycles.
-Ask them to gather data on the stages each group chose to illustrate and take notes on their handouts.
-They should then evaluate this data and use the findings to draft an answer to the essential question:
+Move to slide 24 and direct students to the second page of the Biogeochemical Cycles handout.
+Invite students to do a Gallery Walk to view the other groups’ cycles.
+Ask them to gather data on the stages each group chose to illustrate and take notes on their Biogeochemical Cycles handouts.
+They should then evaluate this data and use the findings to draft an answer to the essential question (displayed again on slide 25):

 How do Earth’s materials cycle through living and nonliving components?